 Now that you have a business profile, keywords and knowledge of the content you want to provide, it’s time to create your execution plan.
 How often are you going to pin?
 What are you planning to pin?
 What are your goals going to be?

 Pinterest SEO is very crucial to guarantee exposure to the targeted market.
 You also need to schedule content release, harmonize the visuals across Pinterest and landing pages, and join community boards.
-Your plan should include a content strategy, lead management and user on-going research.
+Your plan should include a content strategy, lead management, user ongoing research, and SEO website analysis tools to track your efforts.

 The execution phase is about deploying your strategies and marketing your Pinterest Business Account across all online platforms to start gaining a following.
 Make sure you have the schedules for each deployment (AKA when you want to pin and how often) and track how each Pinterest strategy works.